 - You agree to pay by direct debit for goods or services, for example, your electricity bills or gym membership.

-- You sign an agreement called a Direct Debit Request (DDR).
-This form tells your bank to deduct money from your account to pay the merchant for the goods or services you are getting.
-The merchant cannot deduct money from your account without a signed Direct Debit Request.
+- You enter into an agreement called a Direct Debit Request (DDR).
+This agreement tells your bank to deduct money from your account to pay the merchant for the goods or services you are getting.
+The merchant cannot deduct money from your account without a properly authorised Direct Debit Request.

 - Money will be taken from your account until you cancel the Direct Debit.